 All will provide a good continental breakfast included in the price of the room, often with home-made jams and home-baked bread.

 There are as many different houses and rooms as there are bed and breakfasts.
-There are old stone farmhouses deep in Provence; smart town houses in towns, annexes, stables, barns, old priories and garden wings of a house.
-Mostly the owners live in part of the house but that is not always the case.
+You will find there are old stone farmhouses deep in Provence, to smart townhouses in towns, annexes, stables, barns, old priories, and garden wings of a house.
+Mostly the owners live in part of the house, but that is not always the case.
 Some chambres d'hotes have simple kitchens to cook your own meal.

-- If you're travelling through France and haven't booked in advance, go to the local tourist office which will have a list of bed and breakfast in their region along with lists of hotels and gites.
+If you're traveling through France and haven't booked in advance, go to the local tourist office which will have a list of bed and breakfast in their region along with lists of hotels and gites.

 - help to preserve and promote the French countryside and its special cultural heritage